alexanderatallah/window.ai/README.md

   // How many completion choices to attempt to generate.
 Defaults to 1.
 If the
   // model doesn't support more than one, then an array with a single element will be returned. numOutputs?: number
-  // type of media to generate
-  mimeType?: MediaMimeType

 }

 // ThreeDOptions extends MediaOptions, inheriting its properties, and adds numInferenceSteps.